 Americans who may qualify for dental coverage through their employer but who want a plan with different coverage options can also choose to buy a private plan that better fits their needs.

-The savings from dental coverage come into play when you’re faced with expensive procedures like fillings, root canals and crowns.
+The savings from dental coverage comes into play when you’re faced with expensive procedures like fillings, root canals and crowns.
 These types of dental emergencies can make a dent in your wallet if you’re not covered.

 Dental insurance covers preventative care like routine cleanings, so you can catch small issues like cavities or plaque build-up before they evolve into dental emergencies.